Generic Name: exenatide (ex EN a tide)

 pain, itching, warmth, swelling, skin sores, blisters, skin changes, or a hard lump where the injection was given;

 swelling in your neck or throat (enlarged thyroid), hoarse voice, trouble swallowing or breathing;

 pancreatitis - severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;

-low blood sugar - headache, hunger, sweating, irritability, dizziness, nausea, fast heart rate, and feeling anxious or shaky; or
+low blood sugar - headache, hunger, sweating, irritability, dizziness, fast heart rate, and feeling anxious or shaky; or

 kidney problems - little or no urination, painful or difficult urination, swelling in your feet or ankles, feeling tired or short of breath.